G6NK/Lit-Font-Generator/README.md

 added various features and fonts 04/16/2020

-  for people with previous verions you can
+for people with previous versions you can
 delete old version and download new version.